This article provides a summary of workflow components in Personio. Workflows consist of the following components:

 Examples

-- Set an absence-related workflow for specific absence types, like Sick leave or Parental leave.
+- Set a time-off-related workflow for specific time off types, like sick leave or parental leave.

 - Create a document-related workflow triggered by specific document categories, like work visas.
-Tailor the workflow even more depending on an Employee's Office or Country of employment.
+Tailor the workflow even more depending on an employee's workplace or country of employment.

 - Notify relevant employees when a document's signature status changes from Pending to Signed.